 The school day ends at 3:20.
-Students not in a supervised activity-seeking extra help with a teacher, participating in an extra- or co-curricular activity, or participating on an athletic team-are expected to leave promptly at the end of the school day or report to Homework Club.
+Students who are neither participating in a sport nor attending Homework Clubare must leave promptly at the end of the school day.
 Students who use school or public transportation should proceed directly to their bus pick up location located on Riverbank.
-Students being picked up by their parent/guardian must go to the Fisk Portico in the main parking lot.
-Parents/guardians are asked to pick up their children on time.
+Students being picked up by their parent/guardian must go to Ellis St. Parents/guardians are asked to pick up their children on time.
 Students participating in any of the supervised activities listed at the outset of this paragraph should report directly to those activities.